bryceyd1/jwt_auth/README.md

 ## Prerequisites

 - Frappe Framework (v15+ recommended, though it may work on other versions).
-- An existing Identity Provider (IdP) that issues JWT tokens, such as Cloudflare Access.
+- An existing Identity Provider (IdP) that issues JWT tokens, such as Cloudflare Access or Keycloak.
 - `requests` Python library (typically included by default in Frappe environments).

 ## Installation